 Bonavita - BV1900TS

 While it may be a splurge (with some design quirks), it will impress connoisseurs with its brew quality.

 While the Bonavita did produce the best tasting cup of coffee, there are a few notable concerns that prevented it from being our top pick.
 Let’s start with filling the reservoir.
 This seems like a simple task, but if you like to fill the reservoir with your coffee pot, you are in for a mess.
 Without the lid, the coffee pot spills water everywhere and you will quickly find any nearby items covered in water.
 We opted to use an extra cup rather than the coffee pot itself.

 Next we have the shower head and basket.
-The shower head is flimsy and mists over coffee grounds that lay in a filter basket that is not attached to anything and becomes a nuisance after brewing.
+The shower head is flimsy and mists over coffee grounds that lay in a filter basket.
+The basket is not attached to anything and becomes a nuisance after brewing.
 When you go to pour your first cup, you have to remove the filter basket and replace with the lid.
-While we did find this to be annoying, we adapted quickly and found that it pressured us to maintain a cleaner coffee maker since you are forced to empty and clean the filter basket immediately after use.
+While we did find this to be annoying, we adapted quickly and found that it pressured us to maintain a cleaner coffee maker (since you are forced to empty and clean the filter basket immediately after use).

 Overall, this is a pricy option but it did brew amazing coffee and was easy to clean and maintain.
 It also takes up a very small amount of space and has a portable aluminum coffee pot you can bring to your workspace for easy refills.

-- The Bonavita – BV1900TS’s design is counter approved for every household with its petite, sleek shape.
+- The Bonavita – BV1900TS’s design is aesthetically approved for every household with its petite, sleek shape.

 - The basket in which the grounds are placed are not fixed to the machine, occasionally leading to a scattering of coffee grounds.